brainwane/HARK/Documentation/HARKmanual.md

 regression function, but have not written a kernel density estimator to generate PDFs from data.

-The classes currently in HARKinterpolation are all variations on linear (or cubic) spline interpolation, and each is specifically written for a fixed number of dimensions.
-As these methods use full tensor grids, they are highly impractical for representing functions in higher dimensions, suffering greatly from the curse of dimensionality.[37](HARKmanual37.html#fn37x0) We are quite confident that HARKinterpolation will soon include techniques more applicable to high dimensional state spaces, including Smolnyak interpolation, other (adaptive) sparse grid methods, and regression-based interpolation.
+The classes currently in HARK.interpolation are all variations on linear (or cubic) spline interpolation, and each is specifically written for a fixed number of dimensions.
+As these methods use full tensor grids, they are highly impractical for representing functions in higher dimensions, suffering greatly from the curse of dimensionality.[37](HARKmanual37.html#fn37x0) We are quite confident that HARK.interpolation will soon include techniques more applicable to high dimensional state spaces, including Smolnyak interpolation, other (adaptive) sparse grid methods, and regression-based interpolation.
 For lower- dimensional spaces, HARK will also soon provide Delaunay interpolation